Messi has 700 goals - but Barcelona have even more problems | Goal.com

 Bartomeu's final term as president still has a year to run, though.
 The chaos at Camp Nou will only continue...

-How Barca fans wish Messi really could make it all go away with a simple click of his fingers.
+How Barca fans must wish Messi really could make it all better with a simple click of his fingers.